360er0/awesome-lego-machine-learning/README.md

 * [Letzgo Sorter [2018.01]](https://www.youtube.com/watch?v=Evo4AtPlvPM) - Sorting machine built for Letzgo company.
 There are a few more videos available but not many details.
 * [Automatic Lego Sorting Machine](https://www.ceias.nau.edu/capstone/projects/ME/2019/19S1_LegoB/Final%20Report%201.pdf) - Students' report containing the design of the sorting machine.
 Mostly related to the mechanical side of the machine.
 * [Sorting 2 Metric Tons of Lego [2017.04]](https://jacquesmattheij.com/sorting-two-metric-tons-of-lego/), [Software Side [2017.05]](https://jacquesmattheij.com/sorting-lego-the-software-side/) - One of the first publically described sorter that uses ML for part classification.

+### Other projects
+* [JetClean [2022.10]](https://developer.nvidia.com/embedded/community/jetson-projects/jetclean) - JetClean is a small robotic Lego cleaner capable of autonomously navigating around your bedroom and keeping it tidy!

 ### Code
 * [OpenBlok [2022.11]](https://github.com/blokbot-io/OpenBlok) - OpenBlok is an open-source Lego identification and sorting system using AI models developed by blokbot.io